 Besides adding colors to your map manually, you can also create a choropleth: a map which uses differences in color gradients to indicate the a range of values represented on the regions or states within your map.

-Second, select your colors or gradients.
+2) Select your colors to gradient.
 You'll need to choose a start color, first.
-Then for the end colour to be a lighter or darker shade of the start color, select the same start colour and then click the "+" to open the color wheel, and select a position in the color wheel for a different shade.
+Then the end color can be a lighter or darker shade of the start color: select the same start colour and then click the "+" to open the color wheel, and select a position in the color wheel for a different shade.

 Have fun making your maps fun and colorful!